 However, if the borrower decides to pay off the loan in full before the set term, the lender loses money, and earning projects are no longer accurate.
 To help deter this or compensate lenders when it occurs, the mortgage contract may place a prepayment fee on loan.
-This fee is called yield maintenance.
-When the borrower pays yield maintenance, the lender can obtain the original yield and, therefore, does not suffer any loss of income.
+This fee is called the yield maintenance.
+When the borrower pays yield maintenance, the lender is able to obtain the original yield and, therefore, does not suffer any loss of income.

-There are two portions to the yield maintenance, the loan’s unpaid principal balance, and the prepayment penalty.
+There are two portions to the yield maintenance, the loan’s unpaid principal balance as well as the prepayment penalty.

 Unpaid Principal Balance

 The unpaid principal balance is the amount of money remaining to be paid on the loan.
 For example, if a borrower obtained a $500,000 loan and over the last few years has paid off $100,000 of that amount, the unpaid principal balance is $400,000.